ninafoster/coffee-narrative/coffee/readme.md

 	   src="wc:Kaffeplantage_i_Yemen.jpg"
 	   caption="A coffee plantation in Yemen, 1762.
 Drawing by Georg Wilhelm Baurenfeind.
 Danish State Archives via Wikimedia Commons.">

 Yemen maintained control over coffee production by restricting the export of green, unroasted coffee beans and fertile plants.
 In 1616, a Dutch East India Company merchant named Pieter van den Broecke carried out a heist that would circumvent these constraints.
 According to *The Stimulant Sea: Sugar, Coffee, & the Acquisition of Taste*, a 2025 exhibit at the Dumbarton Oaks Museum, van den Broecke smuggled arabica coffee plants from the Yemeni port of Mocha to the botanical gardens of Amsterdam for breeding and cultivation.[^12] In the 1690s, the Dutch East India Company used the progeny of these stolen seedlings to grow coffee in the Dutch colony of Java.
-They also introduced the crop to Suriname in 1718, from which coffee traveled to French Guiana and Brazil.[^13]
+They also introduced the crop to Suriname, then known as Dutch Guiana, in 1718, from which coffee traveled to French Guiana and Brazil.[^13]
 <param ve-image
 	   src="wc:Plan_du_port_de_Mocha_au_Yemen_en_1737.jpg"
 	   caption="Map of the Port of Mocha used by the French East India Company in 1737.
 Bibliothèque nationale de France via Wikimedia Commons.">